 Dam release notification service

-Seqwater provides a free Dam Release Notification service which sends notifications by email, text messages to mobile phones or recorded messages to telephone landlines when dam releases are occurring.
+Seqwater offers a free Dam Release Notification service that alerts you by email, SMS, or recorded phone messages when dam releases occur.

 Notification information

-Our dam release notifications will contain different information depending upon the type of dam(s) you select.
+Notifications will contain different information depending upon the type of dam(s) and location(s) you select.
+FAQs and more information about each notification can be found below.

 Notification frequency